rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 ## 4.25.8 Place names that are grammatically inseparable parts of other areas, etc.

-<a name="4.25.8.1">4.25.8.1</a> If the place of manufacture appears only as a grammatically inseparable part of another area and is transcribed there, or appears only as a grammatically inseparable part of the manufacturer, distributor, etc., statement and is transcribed there, supply in square brackets the place of manufacture as the first element of the publication statement [see Publication statement](Publication-statement/).
+<a name="4.25.8.1">4.25.8.1</a> If the place of manufacture appears only as a grammatically inseparable part of another area and is transcribed there, or appears only as a grammatically inseparable part of the manufacturer, distributor, etc., statement and is transcribed there, supply in square brackets the place of manufacture as the first element of the publication statement ([see Publication statement](Publication-statement/)).
 Use a modern English form of the name, if there is one.

 ```[Munich] : Durch Peter Clement, Kunstführer zu München```